 5.23.9.
-All EVs (including Standard) must undergo and pass a Vehicle Passport inspection and be in possession of a valid Passport to compete irrespective of discipline or category.
+Except for Standard EVs in non-Speed Events, all EVs must be in possession of a valid Vehicle Passport to compete.
+Modified and Bespoke EVs must undergo and pass a Vehicle Passport inspection irrespective of discipline or category.